 Does the Director Election System Matter?
 Evidence from Majority Voting

 We examine the effect of a change in the director election system — the switch from a plurality voting standard to a more stringent standard known as majority voting (MV).
-Using a regression discontinuity design, we document abnormal returns of 1.43-1.60% around annual meeting dates where shareholder proposals to adopt MV are voted upon, suggesting that shareholders perceive the adoption of MV to be value enhancing.
-While we do not find an association between the percentage of votes withheld from a given director and the likelihood of her subsequent departure (regardless of the director election system), we document an increase in boards’ responsiveness to shareholders at MV firms.
+Using a regression discontinuity design, we document abnormal returns of 1.43-1.60% around annual meeting dates where shareholder proposals to adopt MV are voted upon, suggesting that shareholders perceive the adoption of MV as value-enhancing.
+We document an increase in boards’ responsiveness to shareholders at MV firms.
 In particular, relative to a propensity score-matched control sample, firms adopting MV exhibit an increase in the rate of implementation of shareholder proposals supported by a majority vote and in the responsiveness to votes withheld from directors up for election.
+Instead, we do not find a relation between votes withheld and subsequent director turnover, regardless of the election standard.
 Overall, it appears that, rather than a channel to remove specific directors, director elections are viewed by shareholders as a means to obtain specific governance changes and that, in this respect, their ability to obtain such changes is stronger under a MV standard.